2025 Fair dates: August 7 - 10, 2025

 ADA INFORMATION

-The Pierce County Fair strives to comply with the Americans with Disabilities Act (ADA) regulations.
-It is committed to making the fairgrounds accessible to all its guests.
-In accordance with the ADA, most restrooms and buildings on the fairgrounds are accessible.
+The Pierce County Fair strives to comply with the Americans with Disabilities Act (ADA) regulations and is committed to making the Fairgrounds accessible to all its guests.
+In accordance with the ADA, most restrooms and buildings on the Fairgrounds are accessible.
 If specific needs are required, please Contact Us with your questions.
 Handicap parking is available.

 PIERCE COUNTY FAIR EXHIBITOR RULES